ismail-yilmaz/NetProxy/README.md

-# NetProxy package for Ultimate++
+# NetProxy Package for U++

-This package implements a network proxy class, encapsulating two widely used network proxy protocols: HTTP tunneling and SOCKS
+This package implements a client-side network proxy class, encapsulating two widely used network proxy protocols: HTTP tunneling and SOCKS

 ## Features and Highlights